acidburn0zzz/watchman/README.md

-	watchman.stop								# Stops the service, waits for the PID to die. watchman.status								# Shows the status of the service. watchman.reload								# Sends SIGHUP to the service. watchman.watch								# Checks in a loop if the service is running.
-Restarts it if needed. watchman.pid_wait							# Wait for the service pid to die. watchman.logs								# Shows the service stdout log from $service_logfile.
+	watchman.stop								# Stops the service, waits for the PID to die. watchman.status								# Shows the status of the service. watchman.reload								# Sends SIGHUP to the service. watchman.pid_wait							# Wait for the service pid to die. watchman.logs								# Shows the service stdout log from $service_logfile.